shay-swish-ai/yap/README.md

 ## Quick Start

-YAP can run on Windows, Linux and MacOS.
+YAP has been tested and verified to run on Windows, Linux and MacOS.

 **Windows users:** YAP doesn't handle Windows style text files that have [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) marks and [CRLF](https://en.wikipedia.org/wiki/Newline) newlines.
 So if you're running on Windows and YAP doesn't work make sure you don't have CRLF line endings and no BOM mark.